Youth Programming Goes Virtual—Storytimes, Crafts, Teen Activities, and More

 This list is by no means comprehensive and is intended to provide public library staff with a few resources and examples of how others have created online programming to engage their communities remotely.
 We understand that public library responses, resources, and support in response to COVID-19 are going to vary significantly across the U.S., and our goal is to support public library staff by connecting you to ideas, resources, and each other during this unique and difficult time.

 A great starting place to find ideas for online services is this growing Google Doc list of Remote Services Libraries Can Provide, created by Natalie Binder, director at Jefferson County R.J.
 Bailar Public Library (Florida).
-And to stay connected with other library staff serving younger community members, be sure to join the Storytime Underground group on Facebook.

 Tips for Making Video Content and Doing Storytimes Online